-Rosehip seed oil is one of my favorite oils for achieving moisturized hair and I recommend using is as a pre-poo but I recently started using rosehip seed oil for skin care as well.
+Rosehip seed oil is one of my favourite oils for achieving moisturized hair and I recommend using it as a pre-poo but I recently started using rosehip seed oil for skin care as well.

 While rosehip seed oil is not as miraculous as people rave about online, it is a pretty darned good oil for skin care, particularly when it comes to the elimination of hyperpigmentation and shallow acne scars, which is what I used it for.

 Rosehip seed oil is commonly used in skincare formulations.
 It’s also one of the oils recommended in 10 Anti-Aging Natural Oils You Should Add to Your Beauty Regimen in 2018.

 Rosehip seed oil is extracted from the pods of rose bushes.
 These pods are left behind after the rose petals fall off.

 The pods are dried then pressed for the oil.
 Rosehip seed oil is different from rose oil, which is derived from rose petals and not the rose buds.